 Preparing the virtual machine

-Before you proceed, be sure you have downloaded a pre-configured VM like described here: Getting a free Windows virtual machine from Modern.IE.
+Before you proceed, be sure you have downloaded a pre-configured VM as described here: Getting a free Windows virtual machine from Microsoft.

 C:\Virtual Machines\Accessibility Testing.

 Installing VMware Workstation Pro

 Notice: we recommend using VMware Workstation Pro in our guide.
 But there is also VMware Workstation Player: it is cheaper, but has limited functionality, for example it's missing the snapshots feature (see below).

 After downloading VMware Workstation Pro, installing and launching it:

 Open a virtual machine, select the

 - Take a snapshot (

 Ctrl + Shift + S).